cbuchner1/ccminer/README.txt

 from your old clunkers.

 >>> RELEASE HISTORY <<<

+  April, 27 2014  this release adds Myriad-Groestl and Jackpot Coin.
+                  we apply an optimization to Jackpot that turns this into a Keccak-only CUDA coin ;) Jackpot is tested with solo--mining only at the moment.

   March, 27 2014  Heavycoin exchange rates soar, and as a result this coin
                   gets some love: We greatly optimized the Hefty1 kernel